Private Hierarchical Clustering and Efficient Approximation: Proof of Theorem

 We handle the two cases of party corruption separately.

-\textbf{Corruption of $\Ptwo$.} The view of $\Ptwo$ during the protocol execution consists of: \begin{enumerate} \item Encrypted matrices $B,R$ and encrypted arrays $L,S$. \item For each round of clustering $\ell$, messages received during the oblivious transfer execution for $\mathsf{ArgMin}$, denoted by $OT_{\ell}$ and the min/max index $\alpha_{\ell}$. \item During each round of clustering $\ell$, for each execution of $\minDist$/$\maxDist$ for index $k$, messages received during the corresponding oblivious transfer execution, denoted by $OT_{\ell,k}$, corresponding garbled circuit $GC_{\ell,k}$, and output value $v_{\ell,k}$. \item Encrypted cluster representative values $E_1,\dots,E_{\ell_t}$. \end{enumerate}
+\textbf{Corruption of $\Ptwo$.} The view of $\Ptwo$ during the protocol execution consists of: \begin{enumerate} \item Encrypted matrices $B,R$ and encrypted arrays $L,S$. \item For each clustering round $\ell$, messages received during the oblivious transfer execution for $\mathsf{ArgMin}$, denoted by $OT_{\ell}$ and the min/max index $\alpha_{\ell}$. \item During each clustering round $\ell$, for each execution of $\minDist$/$\maxDist$ for index $k$, messages received during the corresponding oblivious transfer execution, denoted by $OT_{\ell,k}$, corresponding garbled circuit $GC_{\ell,k}$, and output value $v_{\ell,k}$. \item Encrypted cluster representative values $E_1,\dots,E_{\ell_t}$. \end{enumerate}

 The simulator $\simu_{P_2}$, on input the random tape $R_2$, points $q_1,\dots,q_{n_2}$, outputs $(rep_1/|J_1|,|J_1|,\dots,rep_{\ell_t}/|J_{\ell_t}|,|J_{\ell_t}|)$, $\alpha_1,\dots,\alpha_{\ell_t}$, computes the view of $\Ptwo$ as follows.